 Were you able to enjoy your success when you were at the peak of your popularity?

-As far as responsibilities are concerned, you always worry that you’re not going to do the best work possible, or that the director might say, ‘Oh God, why did I hire him to do this job.’
-So you have the obligation to do the best you can.
-Eight times out of ten—and I am not alone on this—you go home at night and you say, ‘I could have done that better, I wish I could do that tomorrow.
-I missed a chance to do something there, why didn’t I do it.’
+As far as responsibilities are concerned, you always worry that you’re not going to do the best work possible or that the director might say, ‘Oh God, why did I hire him to do this job.’
+So you have an obligation to do the best you can.
+Eight times out of ten—and I am not alone on this—you go home at night, and you say, ‘I could have done that better; I wish I could do that tomorrow.
+I missed a chance to do something there.
+Why didn’t I do it?’
 You relive the day’s work.
 Unfortunately, it’s always after the fact.
 Why didn’t I think of that while we were shooting it?
-So from that standpoint, yes, you have a great responsibility to what you are doing.
+So from that standpoint, yes, you have a great responsibility for what you are doing.